abetlen/sqlite3-bfsvtab-ext/README.md

 # bfsvtab: Breadth First Search Virtual Table Extension for Sqlite3

-This extension allows Sqlite3 to perform a breadth first search queries against graph data.
+This extension allows Sqlite3 to perform breadth first search queries against graph data.

 **Can't you do this with recursive common table expressions (RCTEs)?**